 You earn 2.08 days of holiday per month in the period 1 September to 31 August.
 You can take your holiday as you earn it from the 1st of each subsequent month after you have earned it.
-You have 16 months to take your holiday, which must be taken during the holiday period from 1 September in the current year to 31 December in the following year.
+You have a 16-month period to spend your holiday, which must be taken during the holiday period from 1 September in the current year to 31 December in the following year.

 Holiday planning is in dialogue with your manager in accordance with the procedure agreed locally.
 Your requests for when you want to take your holiday will be met as far as possible.
 You are entitled to three consecutive weeks of main holiday in the period from 1 May to 30 September.
 You are entitled to take a total of four weeks of holiday in the holiday year from 1 September to 31 August.
 Your holiday must be taken for a whole week or as single days.